 What You Will Learn

 - How to talk to your children so that they will listen to you.

 - How to listen to your children so they feel genuinely understood.

 - How to resolve conflicts and problems in your family so that no one loses and problems stay solved.

 - A method for troubleshooting family problems and knowing which skills to use to solve them.

 How the P.E.T.
 Class Works (Online or In-Person)

 This intensive, proven program is only taught by instructors certified by Gordon Training International.
 The P.E.T. class consists of brief lectures, demonstrations, workbook exercises, role-playing, lots and lots of coaching, some homework and small group discussion.

-Click here to view the P.E.T.
-Class Calendar.
+Click here to view our monthly parenting blog, “The P.E.T.
+Connection.”